The Process of Achieving ISO 17025 Accreditation

 individual calibration or testing projects or contracts,

-Quality Records: Various records such as testing or calibration records, assessment results, and any other records which provide objective evidence that you are conforming with the requirements of the ISO 17025 International Standard.
+Quality Records: Various records such as testing or calibration records, assessment results, and any other records which provide objective evidence that you are conforming with the requirements of the ISO/IEC 17025:2017 International Standard

 Internal Audit Reports: Recording the areas, documents and records that have been examined to ensure conformance with the QMS.
 Together with any nonconformity reports.

-Records Supporting the Validity of Test or Calibration Results: This should include results of performance tests or inter – laboratory comparison studies.
-Together with the results of intra – laboratory performance monitoring studies.
+Records Supporting the Validity of Test or Calibration Results: This should include results of performance tests or inter-

 Staff Training Records: Including all training undertaken, together with a plan of intended training activities

 Equipment Calibration and Maintenance Records: This should include calibration certificates and maintenance records, together with a calibration and maintenance program.

-Filling an application for assessment for accreditation to the ISO 17025 International Standard, after you have selected your accrediting body, will usually involve completing an application form.
-This will usually entail providing information about your laboratory including the following:
+Filling an application for assessment for accreditation to the ISO/IEC 17025:2017 International Standard, after you have selected your accrediting body, will usually involve completing an application form and usually entail providing information about your laboratory, including the following:

 1. What is your desired time frame for accreditation?

-2. What is your laboratory's scope of testing and/or calibration?
-You will probably also be asked to provide information about your laboratory’s capability such as ranges of measurement and the associated uncertainty.
+2. What is your laboratory’s scope of testing or calibration?
+You will probably also be asked to provide information about your laboratory’s capability, such as measurement ranges and the associated uncertainty.